Value Chain Management Certificate Program

 A Virtual Learning Opportunity for Executives and Managers Responsible for Supply Chain Strategic Planning and Value Creation

-- Provide experience in viewing value chain situations from the perspective of suppliers to and customers of manufacturers and service providers;
+- View value chain situations from the perspective of suppliers and customers

 The first part of this module is designed to welcome participants to the program, establish expectations and answer questions.
 The second part of this module is designed to discuss value chain management and its potential for delivering improved customer value.